10 Reasons Stockpiling Emergency Supplies Makes Sense

 How many emergency supplies should I stockpile?

-The amount of emergency supplies you should stockpile depends on several factors, such as the size of your household, the potential risks in your area, and the duration of the emergency you are preparing for.
+The amount of emergency supplies you should stockpile depends on several factors, such as the size of your household, the potential risks in your area, the duration of the emergency you are preparing for, and the financial resources to acquire what you need.
 As a general guideline, aim for at least a 3-day supply of food and water per person, but it’s recommended to have a 2-week supply if possible.
 Don’t forget the unique needs of older people, young children, and even your pets.

-My concern is that 2-weeks may not be enough.
+My concern is that two weeks may not be enough.
 But start where you can and keep stocking.
-Better too much food than to run out of food for your family.
+It’s better to have too much food than to run out of food for your family.
 People get mean when they are hungry and they haven’t stocked up enough food or water for their family.
-Plan for this, you may have people knocking on your doors.
+Plan for this; you may have people knocking on your doors.

-Please remember that the government or churches in your area will not deliver food to your homes, it would be impossible to help everyone in your community.
-YOU must take care of YOUR family, okay I will get off my soapbox now.
+Please remember that the government or churches in your area will not deliver food to your homes.
+It would be impossible to help everyone in your community.
+YOU must take care of YOUR family.
+Okay, I’ll get off my soapbox now.
 Thank you, my friends, for being prepared.

 What types of food should I include in my emergency supplies?

 Include non-perishable food items that require little to no cooking or refrigeration.
 Canned goods, dry goods like rice and pasta, energy bars, and dehydrated meals are good options.
-Don’t forget to consider dietary restrictions or special food required of individuals in your household.
+Remember to consider dietary restrictions or special food requirements of individuals in your household.

-It’s also important to use the food and rotate your inventory so you don’t have to deal with missed expiration dates or food spoilage.
+It’s also essential to use the food and rotate your inventory so you don’t have to deal with missed expiration dates or food spoilage.
 Foods have different shelf life issues, so think about stocking what will last a reasonable time.
 You also need to consider stocking what your family will feel comfortable eating.
-Consider taking those “fussy” eaters with you when shopping so you can keep each family member on board with what’s being stocked.
+Consider taking those “fussy” eaters when shopping to keep each family member on board with what’s being stocked.

 How should I store water for emergencies?

 You also need to consider being able to filter and treat that water.
-Stored water needs either a chlorine treatment, boiling, or filtering.
-Checkout the posts in my archive to see how each of these approaches are used and the pros and cons of each.
+Stored water needs either chlorine treatment, boiling, or filtering.
+Check out the posts in my archive regarding Big Berkey and PortaWell products to see how each of these approaches is used and the pros and cons of each.

 More Tips